Dan Hamhuis: Vancouver Canucks (2010–2016)

-Playing in his second season with Vancouver, Hamhuis recorded 4 goals and a career-high 33 assists for 37 points, one short of his personal best.
+Playing in his second season with Vancouver, the Hamhuis recorded four goals and a career-high 33 assists for 37 points during the 2011–12 season, one short of his personal best from 2005–06 while playing for the Predators.
 He also led the Canucks in plus-minus with a +29 rating.
 His efforts helped Vancouver to a second consecutive Presidents' Trophy.
 Individually, he ranked 10th in Norris Trophy balloting with two second-place votes.
-In the 2012 playoffs, Hamhuis recorded three assists over five games as the Canucks were upset by the Los Angeles Kings in the first round.
+In the 2012 playoffs, Hamhuis was held goalless and recorded three assists over all five games as the Canucks were upset by the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings in the first round in five games.